zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Instana](https://www.instana.com) is a full-stack, fully automated enterprise APM by IBM cloud.
+<a href = "https://www.instana.com" rel="noopener noreferrer nofollow" target="_blank">Instana</a> is a full-stack, fully automated enterprise APM by IBM cloud.
 It is built for cloud-native, containerized, microservice architectures.
 You only need to install a single agent per host machine to monitor metrics in infrastructure.
 It automatically detects containers and Kubernetes clusters, which means no configuration is needed.
 This enables Instana to detect highly dynamic applications.

 ### Dynatrace